↑Top / Menu / Search

 Much information and literature has been published in books and online about the 1851 Great Exhibition but some very basic facts are that it was organised by Prince Albert and others.
 Its prime motive was for Britain to make “clear to the world its role as industrial leader.”

 The Great Exhibition took place in Hyde Park, London, from 1 May to 15 October 1851.
 The building was designed by Joseph Paxton with support from structural engineer Charles Fox, It took the form of a massive glass house, 1848 feet long by 454ft wide.
 The building was later moved and re-erected in 1854 in enlarged form at Sydenham Hill in South London, an area that was renamed Crystal Palace.
 It was destroyed by fire on 30 November 1936.

-Chapter 5 of the Golden Hammer, titled ‘Greater Yet’, includes information about the event and the exhibits Garton & Jarvis displayed and the subsequent benefits it enjoyed as a result.
-The Certificate (right) was issued to all exhibitors but personalised with the Exhibitor’s name.
+Chapter 5 of Golden Hammer, titled ‘Greater Yet’, includes information about the event and the exhibits that Garton & Jarvis displayed, and the subsequent benefits it enjoyed as a result.
+The Certificate (above) was issued to all exhibitors but personalised with the Exhibitor’s name.
 The medals (below right) embossed with the Company’s name, are still in the Company archives.

 The Catalogue entry was summarised as shown above left, but a more comprehensive description of the goods displayed is reproduced below together with the grammar and spelling of that time.